pypa/packaging.python.org/source/overview.rst

    not so much competing, as they are trying to cover a highly-variable and often very strict set of requirements.
 "Complex and nuanced" is an improvement on "arbitrary and complicated".

+   As far as content and tone, the aim is to provide a modicum of background information in an encyclopedic fashion.
+Be correct and practical, but as they say on Wikipedia, "Information should not be included ... solely because it is true or useful.
+[An article] should not be a complete exposition of all possible details, but a summary of accepted knowledge regarding its subject."
+Emphasis on the summary, plus ideally many links to other practical resources for more details.

    At its initial publication in 2018, this document was largely based on "The Many Layers of Packaging" essay, here: